This article maps out key themes drawn from existing research and links in key technologies, evolving trends and market expectations for the year.

 Video Conferencing and End Users Demand for Video Quality

-Video has become more and more pervasive in business workflows and daily lives.
-Conferencing technologies are the most visible element of this, but higher end broadcast and production technologies are now becoming important, drawing a new range of suppliers to the traditional Pro AV sector.
+Video conferencing has become more and more pervasive in business workflows and daily lives.
+Conferencing technologies are the most visible element of this, but higher end broadcast and production technologies are now becoming important, drawing a new range of suppliers to the traditional Pro audio visual industry.

 - Demand for higher quality audio is closely linked to this trend.
 Mounting fatigue around poor conferencing experiences and a general rise in the breadth of media consumed are key drivers.